The Raison d‘etre for Watergy and EcoPreneur Programmes

 If these objectives are to be fulfilled, conscious behavioural change is required, over the next 3-4 years as India races toward enlarging the green footprint.
 Another part of the NDC targets talks about increasing the share of non-renewable sources of energy to 40 percent, from its current 30 percent, requiring “26-30 percent of the population in 2030” to shift to renewable sources of energy.

-Engineers — mechanical, environmental, civil and electrical — as well as architects have to reinvent their roles quickly, with knowledge training in these areas for current professionals and the crop of new professionals entering the industry — not merely in the building sector, but in industry, farms, services, which are the 3 major culprits in energy consumption and carbon emission.
+Engineers — mechanical, environmental, civil and electrical — as well as architects and MBAs have to reinvent their roles quickly, with knowledge training in these areas if you are working, and training and induction for new professionals entering job markets — not merely in the building sector, but in industry, farms, services, which are the 3 major culprits in energy consumption and carbon emission.

-Energy conservation has to be the first fuel as AEEE [hyperlink] says in a very significant report on Transforming the India Energy Scenario 2030.
+Energy conservation and efficiency has to be the first fuel as AEEE says in a very significant report on Transforming the India Energy Scenario 2030.

 India today is the 5th largest consumer of energy in the world.
 The growth of electricity consumption is 23 per cent year upon year.
 India’s population is set to overtake China’s by 2035 with the rising population growth rate, and out of the estimated 1.6 billion people in India then, 480 million Indians [40%] have to use renewable sources or become environmentally conscious in some manner.